-The ten-year credit facility will provide long term financing for up to 12 Boeing 737-800 NG aircraft subject to leases with American Airlines Inc.
+These ten-year credit facilities provide long-term committed financing for 18 Boeing 737-800 aircraft subject to leases with American Airlines Inc, with the ability to increase the facility size by a further six additional aircraft in the SkyFunding II transaction.

-The loans under the facility are divided into senior loans and subordinated loans.
+The loans under the SkyFunding facilities are divided into senior loans and subordinated loans.
 Each senior lender will participate in senior loans with respect to the aircraft allocated to such senior lender in an amount equal to its senior commitment.
-AerCap Ireland Limited, as subordinated lender, would participate in each subordinated loan in an amount to be agreed between SkyFunding Limited and AerCap Ireland Limited from time to time.
+AerCap Ireland Limited, as subordinated lender, would participate in each subordinated loan in an amount to be agreed between the respective SkyFunding borrower and AerCap Ireland Limited from time to time.